-MUS 271 Music History I Prerequisites: MUS 122 Coreguisites: None
+MUS 271 Music History I Prerequisites: MUS 122 Corequisites: None

-This course is the first of a two-semester, indepth study of music history.
-Emphasis is placed on the history and literature of music from Antiquity through the Baroque Period.
-Upon completion, students should be able to trace important musical developments demonstrate an understanding of the composers' styles.
+This course is the second of a two-semester, indepth study of music history.
+Emphasis is placed on the history and literature of music from the Classical Period to the present.
+Upon completion, students should be able to trace important musical developments and demonstrate an understanding of the composers' styles.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.